matthew-hale/pwsh-GC/README.md

 #### Set-GCHeaders
 This one's really simple: it takes the API token returned from Get-GCAPIKey and places it into a "System.Collections.Generic.Dictionary" object to be used as part of a header for Invoke-WebRequest.
 It has an optional -Post switch that adds "Content-Type: application/json" to headers used in POST requests.
 (This function is here because I use it all the time; it can take the token from the pipeline, so I can pipe Get-GCAPIKey into this and get my usable header in one line.)

+#### Get-GCFlowInfo.ps1
+This script takes an array of flows, as formatted from GuardiCore, and returns a custom object containing basic, useful information from a set of flows.
+"Useful information" includes process name, count, source ip, destination ip, etc. sorted by unique where applicable.
+Basically metadata for a set of flows.
+Pipeline isn't working fully yet.

 ## What's Technically Usable?
 #### ConvertFrom-GCUnixTime
 While technically functional, its sister function isn't, so its intended functionality isn't fully realized.
 You can definitely feed it UTC datetimes though.